 the models in the various galleries section, which includes both pictures and descriptions of the models.

-enjoyed it thoroughly.
-Then school, marriage, career and family kind of got in the way of my building and I did not build a model
+it thoroughly.
+Then school, marriage, career and family kind of got in the way of my building and I did not build a model for close to

-for close to 20 years.
+20 years.
 In the early part of 2003, I started building again and had about a dozen unbuilt kits at that time.
-Thanks to
+Thanks to eBay and

-eBay and Internet vendors, I now have all the kits I need to build the 4 dozen or so projects that I've identified.
-I have had some
+Internet vendors, I now have all the kits I need to build the 4 dozen or so projects that I've identified.
+I have had some success in

 I have most of the tools I need, which include an airbrush, material to cast resin parts and a Sherline mini-lathe and milling machine

 I have found a great community of model builders thanks, in part, to the Internet.
 People have been very willing to offer help and

 suggestions for any project that I have.
 I wish to return the favour and if you have any questions about the models you see, please